| | |

 Instructions

-1. Grind the first six ingredients separately and put them in a large bowl.
-Sprinkle salt through layers.
+1. Grind the first six ingredients separately and put them in a large stainless steel bowl.
+Sprinkle salt through the layers.

-2. Let stand overnight and in the morning train thoroughly, rinse in cold water.
+2. Let stand overnight and the next day in the morning drain thoroughly, and rinse in cold water.

-3. Put the ground vegetables in the preserving kettle with spices and vinegar and cook for about 1 1/2 hours.
+3. Put the ground drained vegetables in a large pot with spices and vinegar and cook for about 1 1/2 hours.

 4. When done cooking ladle in clean jars and seal.